Trevor Zinck: Constituency expense issues

 Leaders of all three major parties, including Progressive Conservative leader Jamie Baillie and Opposition Leader Stephen McNeil, all called for his immediate resignation, saying that Premier Darrell Dexter should recall the house and put forward a motion to expel Zinck.
-"I think the fair thing is for if this is going to finish on August 7th for the court process to be completed and then for the House to deal with it if that’s necessary," said Dexter.
+"I think the fair thing is for if this is going to finish on August 7th for the court process to be completed and then for the House to deal with it if that's necessary," said Dexter.

-Despite promises not to resign, Zinck did in fact resign as an MLA on June 19, 2013.
+Despite promises not to resign, Zinck resigned as an MLA on June 19, 2013.
 He made the decision after being informed by a reporter that his severance package, formally called a "transition allowance", would not be available to him should his exit from the legislature come via expulsion.
 Zinck promptly contacted legislative counsel to confirm that his transition allowance would be in jeopardy, and then immediately announced his resignation.

 Two days later, on June 21, 2013, the Nova Scotia government announced that it was holding back Zinck's $51,000 transition allowance until it could ensure Zinck would pay back the money he owes, a move Zinck said was not fair when informed of it.
 Zinck stated upon his resignation that he didn't want to lose the transition allowance because a single mother employed at his constituency office would then be left with no income.
 However, Speaker of the Legislature Gordie Gosse said that the employee in question is paid from a separate fund administered by Gosse's office, and would not suffer from the loss of the transition allowance as Zinck had claimed.
 Gosse said the woman employed at Zinck's office had worked for more than two years and would thus be entitled to twelve weeks' pay as a result of the office closure.
 Gosse stated that if money is still owed by Zinck, it will be deducted from the transition allowance by the province and whatever remains will be given to Zinck.

 On August 7, 2013, Zinck's sentencing hearing was adjourned until September 19, 2013.
 His lawyer, Lyle Howe, asked Judge Glen McDougall for the delay in order to get a mental health assessment for his client.
 Zinck had no comment when approached by reporters outside court.
 On August 16, 2013, Zinck's sentencing hearing was again rescheduled to October 1, 2013, when Howe told the provincial Supreme Court that he required more time to prepare.

 Zinck's name was absent from the final list of candidates for the 2013 Nova Scotia provincial election, meaning that he decided not to run for re-election.
 He had earlier stated in August 2013 that he still planned to run provincially.

 On October 9, 2013, Zinck was sentenced to four months in jail followed by one year of probation.
-He was also ordered to attend counseling regarding alcohol abuse, gambling addiction, and mental health issues.
+He was also ordered to attend counselling regarding alcohol abuse, gambling addiction, and mental health issues.